-In 2006, acclaimed winemaker Dermot Sugrue planted a small vineyard at the foot of the South Downs in West Sussex, and named it Storrington Priory Vineyard.
+In 2006, winemaker Dermot Sugrue planted a small site at the foot of the South Downs in West Sussex, and named it Storrington Priory Vineyard.
 Seven years later, ‘The Trouble with Dreams’ from the 2009 vintage was released, rapidly gaining critical acclaim.
-The staggering quality of the next two vintages earned Sugrue South Downs a cult-like following which grows to this day.
+The staggering quality of the next two vintages earned Sugrue South Downs a cult-like following, which grows to this day.

 Starting with just his dog Noodles, Dermot was later joined by his wife Ana, also a winemaker, and then in 2022, by the UK’s leading boutique hotelier, Robin Hutson OBE, Chairman of The Pig hotel group.